McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/SelectionRuleStateSpace.md

 </div>

-This is where this pays dividends, as we know that only the init_space and the held excitations can couple
-        which reduces the combinatoric work by a factor of like 2.
+This is where this pays dividends, as we know that only the init_space and the held excitations can couple which reduces the combinatoric work by a factor of like 2.
 - `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.SelectionRuleStateSpace.filter_representation_inds" class="docs-object-method">&nbsp;</a>
 ```python